ChrisWilbert/startup/README.md

 ### Key features

--Secure login over HTTPS
+- Secure login over HTTPS
--Ability to see all activities
+- Ability to see all activities
--Interact with users that added events
+- Interact with users that added events
--Add your own activities
+- Add your own activities
--Sort activites based on dating activity or casual activity -Rate someone’s choices based on cost and party size -Add ongoing or upcoming parties in the area
+- Sort activites based on dating activity or casual activity
+- Rate someone’s choices based on cost and party size
+- Add ongoing or upcoming parties in the area

 ## Technologies